MichaelTamaki/OpenJournal/README.md

 - Username and password are defined in `DATABASES` in `settings.py` (replace with name)

 ## Running server
+- Set `DEBUG = True`
 - `python manage.py runserver`
 - Navigate to `www.openjournal.development.com:8000`
-- Set `DEBUG = True`
-- Facebook might give you some trouble...
-At some point I'll find a work-around, but for now they only allow one domain name to be used
+- For now, Facebook authentification only works on the live website...
+Sorry!

 ## Running tests
 - If getting error `Got an error creating the test database: permission denied to create database`, in `psql`: `ALTER USER name CREATEDB;`